 Blood Orange Tree Care

 Water once a week once blood orange trees have become established, keeping moist, not wet.
-Skip watering during rainy periods and feed 3-4 times a year with an organic fertilizer, working it into the soil around the tree and watering in well or using a liquid fertilizer according to the manufacturer’s instructions every 2-3 watering.
+Skip watering during rainy periods and feed three to four times a year with an organic fertilizer, working it into the soil around the tree and watering in well or using a liquid fertilizer according to the manufacturer’s instructions every second or third watering.
 Blood orange trees require plenty of iron, manganese and zinc to produce healthy fruit, so don’t be stingy with the feeding.
 Yellow leaves may indicate a lack of fertilization or overwatering.

 Prune blood orange trees according to container size or area of planting.
 These trees will flower heaviest in the spring, but continue to blooming off and on throughout the year.
 Feel free to prune back heavy growth at the tips to reduce the height of blood orange trees.
-If the blood orange tree is grown in a pot, remove it every 2-3 years and cut back about 1/3 of the roots and then repot with new amended soil, which will keep this little citrus happy and healthy for many years to come.
+If the blood orange tree is grown in a pot, remove it every two to three years and cut back about one-third of the roots and then repot with new amended soil, which will keep this little citrus happy and healthy for many years to come.